 The Proposer’s view is that the solution recommended in the ROM goes further than required by systemising all the changes.
 His view is that the solution is ‘over-engineered’ - all individual elements have been processed into Gemini, whereas his view is that the Modification warrants only an ad-hoc process to be used very occasionally and that a manual workaround would be more suitable for this process.
 His view was that a simple solution which only reduces capacity holdings at the donor ASEP and increases them at the recipient ASEP is all that is required.

+The Joint Office has requested a revised ROM on 02 December 2020, this would ideally be discussed at the next/last Workgroup meeting on 07 December, but this timescale is unlikely.
+The Workgroup will aim to finalise its report and submit it to the 17 December UNC Modification Panel.

+It is anticipated that the revised ROM could be sent in time for consideration by Panel alongside the Workgroup Report.

 Relevant Objectives